-Professional/Problem Based Ethics (ProBE) is a remediation program offered throughout the year in Colorado, New Jersey, North Carolina, and Ontario.
-ProBE was originally designed for physicians but is applicable to, and accepts as participants, all healthcare providers.
-The program focuses on the specific individual ethical difficulty.
-The course is given over 2.5 days with the expectation the participant has done some required preparation.
+Professional/Problem Based Ethics (ProBE) is a remediation program offered throughout the year in various cities in the United States.4 ProBE offered virtual sessions during the Covid-19 pandemic.
+ProBE was originally designed for physicians but now describes itself as a resource for all United States healthcare professionals.4 The program focuses on the specific ethical difficulty of each individual attendee.
+The course is given over 2.5 days with the expectation the participant has done some required preparation prior to arriving at the course.
 Each workshop is limited in participants to allow for the individual attention required to remediate the specific ethical breach.
 Time in the course is spent as direct contact hours, interaction with and small group discussion among the participants, evaluation, and assessment.
 At the conclusion of the workshop, each participant must write an essay that relates the substance of the ProBE Program to the particular violation that led to participation.
 This essay is shared with the licensing board.
 Physical therapy boards and FSBPT (NPTE cheating cases) have made referrals to the ProBE program.